fachril21/synapsis-id-fe-test/README.md

 $ npm run generate
 ```

-NB: Create an env file in the root directory and put this api-key into the env file
+Create an env file in the root directory and put this api-key into the env file
 ```bash
 VUE_APP_API_KEY=o9WxKT7XkkhQ0ImG1hjlJRlrRBwBOs4VnfnlAp60Z24goqV79K6RVQlzbMw2Yldx
 ```

+Notes:
-Please bypass CORS by installing the extension on your web browser
+I am getting problem with CORS when using API from MongoDB Atlas.
+Please bypass CORS by installing the extension on your web browser to access data from MongoDB.

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).